ducakar/TextureReplacer/README.md

 -----
 * Try to keep widths and heights of all textures powers of two.
 Non-power-of-two textures are not handled well in some cases and cannot be compressed.
-* By default, internal texture compression and mipmap generation is disabled when TextureCompressor is detected.
-Those features are then left to TextureCompressor which is a more specialised mod for those purposes.
+* By default, internal texture compression is disabled when TextureCompressor is detected.
+Compression is then left to TextureCompressor which is a more specialised mod for that purpose.
 * The planet textures being replaced are the high-altitude textures, which are also used in the map mode and in the tracking station.
 When getting closer to the surface those textures are slowly interpolated into the high-resolution